glimpse-editor/getglimpse-web/content/posts/successful-first-binary-release.md

 ### Benefits for the wider community
 * You can scrutinize how much money the project receives and from whom
 * You can view itemized spending records and which individuals are paying for things on our behalf.
-* You can have confidence that an established 501c charity based in the United States with a proven track record is reviewing our expense claims and raised invoices before they are disbursed
+* You can have confidence that an established 501c charity based in the United States with a proven track record is reviewing our expense claims and raised invoices before they are paid

 ### Patreon cash transfers
 All the money we received through Patreon has been transferred to Open Collective over the past few months, and those transactions are listed under an "Incognito" user that is currently recorded as the top backer.